Our Story

 2007 to 2018

-Wayne Fraser took over as National Director.
+Wayne Fraser takes over as National Director.

 In 2010 SUNZ partnered with the New Zealand Bible Society and Wycliffe Bible Translators to launch the 'E100 Bible Reading Challenge' in New Zealand.
 Over 400 churches representing 29,000 people participated.
 In May 2011 the E100 partnership launched the 'Essential Jesus' resource.